Electric vehicles and our on-street chargepoint rollout

 What are we doing to increase availability of chargepoints?

-Surrey County Council are currently working towards the wider rollout of EV on-street chargepoints across the county.
-We are preparing to scale up installations through the procurement of a long-term concession arrangement with the private sector funding and operating chargepoints.
+We are currently working towards the wider rollout of EV on-street chargepoints across the county.
+We are scaling up installations through the procurement of a long-term concession arrangement with the private sector funding and operating chargepoints.

-We have currently installed over 180 public chargepoints across six Surrey districts and boroughs as part of our pilot on-street projects.
+We have currently installed over 200 public chargepoints across six Surrey districts.
 Please visit About Surrey's on-street electric chargepoint rollout for more information.

 We are intent on upholding our commitments to improving air quality and addressing the climate change emergency.
 We believe that the private sector has a significant role to play in providing EV chargepoints, in EV forecourts, supermarkets, and other retail car parks.
 Boroughs and districts in Surrey will also continue to play an important role by continuing to install chargepoints in public car parks.